Polymer/koa-node-resolve/README.md

 This is a middleware for Koa servers that resolves Node package specifiers in standard JS modules to relative paths for use on the web.

-Because of the cost to parse HTML/JavaScript in the middleware, this is intended for use in development context to fascilitate build-free testing/iteration as opposed to in a high volume production webserver.

-## What?

 This import uses a *bare module specifier*, which won't currently load natively in browsers (until [import maps](https://www.chromestatus.com/feature/5315286962012160) are available):

 ```js